aloycwl/poa/README.md

 git clone https://github.com/aloycwl/poa.git
 ```

-Remove all old data and start initialise all necessary configurations
+Remove all old data and initialise all necessary configurations

-Recommended password is 0, which is already stored in the pw file
+Recommended password is 0, which is stored in the pw file
 ```
 ./init.sh
 ```